deborah-ufw/flow-router-dynamic-links-use-slug/README.md

 - links and router use slug (pretty URL) instead of _id

 I used <a href="https://robomongo.org/">RoboMongo</a> to manipulate the original database, and removed the code that pre-populated a single item.

+###Some Meteor versions need to have "check" package added

+If you are confronted with error "ReferenceError: check is not defined", make sure you add the "check" package to Meteor.

+**$ meteor add check**